 - 1. You will list the top four (4) priority problems relevant to this data.
-Again, the problems must include the cause.
+Again, the problems must be related to a cause.
 You will describe all the evidence in the situation that supports the inclusion of each priority problem.
-You may include issues from Part A if they are relevant.
+You may include problems from Part A if they are relevant.
 This will count for 8 marks.
 One (1) mark is given for the correctly worded problem statement and one (1) mark is given for all the evidence. - 2.
 You will include a rationale for choosing these four (4) priority problems (What is the impact on the patient?), counting for 5 marks.
-1.25 marks are assigned for each of the four (4) issues/concerns/problems. - 3.
-For each of the correct four (4) priority problems, list a minimum of three (3) nursing interventions that would be appropriate.
-Include a rationale for why these interventions are appropriate for this situation.
-If problems were not priority, marks are not given for interventions or rationale in this section.
+1.25 marks are assigned for each rationale. - 3.
+For each of the correct four (4) priority problems, list three (3) appropriate nursing interventions.
+Include a rationale for each intervention.
+If problems were not a priority, marks are not given for interventions or rationales.
 This will count for 12 marks.
 Both the intervention and the rationale must be specific and correct to receive full marks, partial marks are not assigned.

-\\Note: only the first 3 interventions will be corrected, do not waste your time including more than 3 interventions.
+\\Note: only the first 3 interventions will be marked, do not waste time including more than 3 interventions.

-Two (2) Take-Home Multiple Choice Tests - 10 Marks
+Two (2) Take-Home Multiple Choice Quiz - 10 Marks (5 marks each)